 In order to try to pull all of reality together into one single Theory of Everything, scientists have proposed that, at its most fundamental level, our world is made up of tiny vibrating strings.
 String theory suggests that particles are more like tiny little balls of thread.
 Scientists are using the concept of strings to try to unify all of the fundamental physical forces of matter, gravity and electromagnetism.

 String theory has been used to explain two aspects of the universe.
 First, scientists believe that string theory could explain why the universe is very finely tuned so that stable structures such as stars, galaxies and even intelligent life can exist.
 The other way string theory has been used to describe our universe is to suggest that our universe exists within an even higher dimensional space.
 Our universe can then bump into other “things” in the higher-dimensional space.
-These interactions may be the cause of contractions and expansions in our own universe, one of which was the proposed Big Bang itself.
+These interactions may be the causation of contractions and expansions in our own universe, one of which was the proposed Big Bang itself.

 The supernatural reason

 After all of the exertions of cosmologists to try to understand and describe the universe, God remains the best and only explanation.
 The American astronomer Robert Jastrow puts it well: “For the scientist who has lived by his faith in the power of reason, the story ends like a bad dream.
 He has scaled the mountains of ignorance, he is about to conquer the highest peak; as he pulls himself over the final rock, he is greeted by a band of theologians who have been sitting there for centuries.”
 While atheism or agnostics may claim that the concept of God is uncertain, the idea of a Creator God remains a solid explanation for the existence of the universe.